peet86/Pyro-Image-Crop-Field-Type/README.md

 Pyro-Image-Crop-Field-Type
 =====================================
-Image cropping functionality for any streams based PyroCMS modules.
+Image cropping functionality for any PyroStreams based PyroCMS modules.
-Simple and easy to use image cropping for page, blog and other 3rd party streams based module.
+Simple and easy to use image cropping tool for PyroCMS v2.2 Page, Blog and other 3rd party streams based modules.

 Screenshot: